helgev-traP/helgev-traP/README.md

 ### [bmidi](https://github.com/helgev-traP/bmidi)

-Blender Python library for reading MIDI and manipulate objects from it.
+Blender Python library for reading MIDI and manipulate objects and keyframes from it.